Utah Deaf History and Culture

 Miss Deaf Utah Pageant

-During a committee meeting in 1979, UAD President Mortensen suggested sponsoring contestants for a particular event.
-Initially, the committee was concerned about the logistical challenges of bringing the girls and organizations together.
-However, in 1983, they revised and implemented the idea into practice.
-This decision was game-changing because each girl had a sponsor.
-The Miss Deaf Utah Story strongly recommended sponsors because they provided crucial moral support, advice, and ideas that the girls couldn't receive independently.
-This underscores the significance of community involvement in the success of such a program, highlighting that without sponsors, the pageant would not have achieved its success (The Miss Deaf Utah Story, 1983).
+During a committee meeting in 1979, UAD President Mortensen proposed sponsoring contestants for a specific event.
+Initially, the committee was concerned about the logistical challenges of bringing together the participants and their sponsors.
+However, in 1983, they revised and implemented the idea.
+Each contestant received a sponsor, which revolutionized the industry.
+The Miss Deaf Utah Pageant strongly advocated for sponsorship, as it provided essential moral support, advice, and ideas that the contestants might not have received independently.

 Adele Sigoda, the First